Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/02-Phase2-C2-URL-Analysis.md

     TLD: .top ✅
 ```

 > **Important:** The DGA seed is date-dependent — a different domain is generated each day.
-This means `abgnmlahkdfnfhn.top` was valid on the specific date this sample was executed (corroborated by the 2024-08-06 scan date in VirusTotal).
+This means `abgnmlahkdfnfhn.top` was valid on the specific date this sample was executed (based on the 2024-08-06 scan date in VirusTotal).
 By the next day, the malware would generate a completely different domain, making IP/domain blocklists ineffective without regenerating the full DGA pool.

 ---